ddf-project/DDF/.github/PULL_REQUEST_TEMPLATE.md

 - Observers: @hai-adatao, @SeineRiver

 ### Breaking changes & backward compatible issues
 Is this PR a breaking change or has backward compatible issue (e.g: changes in API names, interfaces, signature / remove something...) that will makes DDF-JDBC / PE fails to build after merge?
+If yes, please make sure all related PRs for DDF-JDBC, PE are ready and linked properly.

 ### PR Progress
 Make sure all checkboxes below are checked before merged